MostafaMoMa/GP_Soft_Actuator_Project/README.md

-Data-Driven Modeling and Control of a Pneumatic Soft Actuator Using Gaussian Process Regression
+Data-Driven Modeling of a Pneumatic Soft Actuator Using Gaussian Process Regression

 Author: Mostafa Mo.
 Massoud